 Altpro Listed by coinbasecartel Ransomware Group

-On April 18, 2026, the ransomware group known as CoinbaseCartel added Altpro to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On April 18, 2026, the ransomware group known as CoinbaseCartel added Altpro to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates that Altpro, a firm whose exact business focus is not widely detailed in initial coverage, suffered a ransomware intrusion in which attackers gained access to internal documents.
 The data exposed consists of exfiltrated internal files; the precise volume and full list of contents remain unclear from available reporting.
 No confirmed victim count has been released, leaving an unknown number of individuals whose information may appear in the stolen materials at risk.
 The group published the listing on its onion-site leak page, a standard step in its playbook to pressure victims.